 Usually, you may find yourself with pieces that have imperfections on them, ruining the spotless beauty that you are aiming for.
 In most cases, this happens because of the glaze itself.
 While you mix your glaze, make sure you mix it thoroughly till the bottom of the container is kept in.
 Otherwise, it may leave you with a patchy finish in some places that is not so good to look at.
 Sometimes, there might be trapped air bubbles in the glaze that can cause it to have an impression of it when you keep it for firing.

 To avoid such things from happening, always mix the glaze for more time than you think it requires.
 You can always use a tool to mix the glaze instead of hand mixing it.
 Also, when you are going with multiple levels of glazes, make sure you prepare the glazes in advance before you start the glazing process.
-It will help avoid any dirt from falling on top of the glaze when kept aside to get the first layer dry.
+It will help prevent any dirt from falling on top of the glaze when kept aside to get the first layer dry.

 Once all this is done, you are set to go for the glazing process.
-The best way to make sure that your glaze turns out exactly like the way you want it to look is by having the tedious preparation process done properly.
+The best way to make sure that your glaze turns out exactly the way you want it to look is by having the tedious preparation process done properly.
 Try preparing a checklist of the glazing process, so you do not forget any step as you work on it.
-And if it is your first-time glazing pottery of your own & it turns out a little wacky, then don’t worry; there is always a learning curve, especially for something so delicate and time-consuming like pottery.
+And if it is your first time glazing pottery of your own & it turns out a little wacky, then don’t worry; there is always a learning curve, especially for something so delicate and time-consuming like pottery.

 Conclusion